Clicky

 Now, we’re getting to the meat of becoming a financially savvy college student – setting a monthly budget and sticking to it!
 Unless you already have solid spending and saving habits, you will find it challenging in the first few months.
 But if you find yourself getting over your budget in the first two months, you can rectify your mistakes in the third month.

 • Gather information about the possible monthly expenses you will likely incur.
 These include tuition and fees, room and board/rent and meals, and incidental expenses.
-You can talk to experienced college students, the office of student affairs, and your parents, among others.
+You can talk to experienced college students, the Office of Student Affairs, and your parents, among others.

 • Set a monthly budget.
 We suggest the effective 50-20-30 rule: